5+ Effective Customer Retention Email Examples: Easy Customer Retention Strategies

 Customer retention emails fall under the category of re-engagement emails but require a tad bit different approach.
 Sending customer retention emails is undoubtedly the cheapest and easiest way of retaining customers, as email is the most cost-effective and recognized way to connect with your audience.

 Customer retention brings way too many benefits other than the one we mentioned earlier.
-Here are some statistics to show why you should prioritise customer retention:
+Here are some statistics to show why you should prioritize customer retention:

-• Nearly 65% of the overall revenue comes from existing customers. (source)
+- Nearly 65% of the overall revenue comes from existing customers

 Almost 80% of retailers believe email to be the best channel for retaining customers.
-Besides, most email marketing software allows you to automate emails —making customer retention an effortless job.
-Thus, there’s no reason to avoid sending customer retention emails.
+Besides, most email marketing tools allow you to automate emails.

 Customer retention emails should be approached differently than regular emails.
-While your first priority is to figure out the potential customers who might churn shortly, you need to write effective customer retention emails to keep them in business with your brand.
+Your first priority is to figure out potential customers who’ll likely escape your business.
+Then, you need to develop a customer retention email strategy that aims to keep them in business with you.
+Here’s how you can approach this:

-Whether it’s a retention, cold, or follow-up email, you’ll always need a catchy subject line to grab your audience’s attention.
+Whether you’re sending a retention, cold, or follow-up email, you’ll always need a catchy subject line to grab your audience’s attention.
 Of all the types of emails, customer retention emails usually have a lower open rate in general.

 That’s why it’s super important to write a creative subject line.
 Here are a few tips on writing catchy subject lines:

-• Put something on the subject line that the receipt will find interesting
+- Put something in the subject line that the receipt will find interesting

 Your existing and satisfied customers are your biggest strength, especially when you’re aiming to retain customers.
 If they vouch for you, it’ll be the most credible source of recommendation for customers in limbo.